Back to the Home Page

 These are:

-The Focus and the Context must be named before you are able to continue elaborating the model by adding any additional nodes.
+The Focus and the Context must be named before you are able to continue elaborating the model by adding additional nodes.

-Once the Focus and Context have been named, new nodes can be added by either clicking on the workspace or selecting the elaborate button.
+Once the Focus and Context have been named, new nodes can be added by either clicking on the workspace or selecting the Elaborate button.
 New nodes will become children of whichever node is selected as active (indicated by the red circle).

 The elaboration allowed is determined by the user level assigned to the model as below.
 The user level can be changed by clicking on the New Model Button and changing the user level.